technofocus-pte/buildmoderniseaiappsdepth/Use case 07/Usecase07.md

 ![A screenshot of a computer Description automatically generated](./media/image52.jpeg)

-7. Click on Resource group name.
+7. Click on the Resource group name.

 ![](./media/image53.png)